 Seed Funding Opportunities in Energy for Stanford Faculty

-Opportunities for Stanford Faculty to request seed funding are available through the Precourt Institute for Energy, the TomKat Center for Sustainable Energy, and the Global Climate and Energy Project at Stanford.
+Opportunities for Stanford Faculty to request seed funding are available through the Precourt Institute for Energy, the Bits & Watts initiative, the Sustainable Finance Inititative (SFI), and the TomKat Center for Sustainable Energy.
 This page provides an overview of the objectives and technical areas of interest for each request.
-Responses should be submitted to the organization with the call that seems most appropriate for your proposal.
+This year, the request for proposals from Precourt Institute includes calls from Bits & Watts, and the SFI Initiative.
+Please read the RFP and topic areas therein and respond to the topic area that is most appropriate for your proposal.

 This seed funding is intended to encourage faculty to move into interdisciplinary research in energy that is a departure from ongoing work in their groups.
 The goal is that successful seed projects will equip investigators to obtain funding for follow-on research from other sources.